ROCm/rocSPARSE/docs/reference/generic.rst

 This module holds all sparse generic routines.

-The sparse generic routines describe operations that manipulate sparse matrices.
+The sparse generic routines describe some of the most common operations that manipulate sparse matrices and vectors.
+The generic API is more flexible than the other rocSPARSE APIs in that it is easy to set different index types, data types and compute types.
+For some generic routines, for example SpMV, the generic API also allows users to select different algorithms which have different performance characteristics depending on the sparse matrix being operated on.

 rocsparse_axpby()
 -----------------